navferty/NavfertyExcelAddIn/README.md

 ![Navferty's Tools Ribbon Tab in MS Excel](images/Install3.png)

-After installation process is completed, run (or restart) Excel application, and you will see new tab:
+After the installation process is completed, run (or restart) Excel application, and you will see new tab:

 ![Navferty's Tools Ribbon Tab in MS Excel](images/Install4.png)